SurrealDB Queries in AD4M

 `);

-// Deduplicate in JavaScript if needed: [...new Set(friendsOfFriends.map(f => f.friend_of_friend))]
+// [...new Set(friendsOfFriends.flatMap(f => f.friend_of_friend))]

 const profiles = await perspective.querySurrealDB(`